lecrisha-icl/AWS-First-GenAI-Journey/README.md

 - **Frontend:** Built using Streamlit to deliver an interactive interface.

 **Use Case:**
-Ask a question or topic, and the AI assistant will provide summaries, explanations, or study plans.
+Ask a question or specify a topic, and the AI assistant will provide summaries, explanations, or study plans.

 **Setup:**
 - Deploy Amazon Bedrock with a large language model like Claude.